 Eat your colors

-Are you making half your plate fruit and vegetables?
+Are you eating fruit and vegetables regularly?
 If not, it’s time for change!
 If you consume a wide variety of fruits and vegetables on a regular basis, chances are your body is being fueled with lots of these cool substances called antioxidants.
 Antioxidants protect the skin by fighting against free radicals (the bad guys) that can damage the skin.
 So here’s the deal, certain colors of foods indicate that there is an abundance of specific nutrients.
 For example, green fruits and vegetables such as asparagus, spinach, and kale are high in vitamins K, B and E. Red, orange and yellow fruits and vegetables (like tomatoes, carrots, and yellow peppers) are abundant in vitamins C, and A. We could go on, but we just want to give you a few reasons why you should boost your fruit and vegetable intake.

 Are you eating protein foods?